 If it appears hungry and searches for food, you can provide a smaller portion in the middle of the day.
-It can eat some seeds, nuts, insects, etc., as a snack.
-If your caique is gaining weight, losing weight, or refusing food, consult a vet.
+As a snack, it can eat seeds, nuts, insects, etc.

 Toys for Caique Parrots

 Caiques are easily bored and need plenty of attention.
-According to Applied Animal Behaviour Science, parrots given the chance to forage are less likely to pick at their own feathers from boredom.
+According to Applied Animal Behaviour Science, parrots allowed to forage are less likely to pick at their feathers from boredom.

 - Foraging baskets

 Avoid any plastic or rubber toys.
 Caiques have sharp beaks, which may lead to them tearing or shattering those materials.
 Once they have, there’s a risk of them ingesting the material or choking.